uclcg/uclcg/README.md

 - **Do NOT alter the javascript code** that is contained in the `.uclcg` file you download.
 - You will not have to use any other programming languages, so please do not write answers in other languages, paper, or pseudo-code.
 - Remember to frequently save your progress as a `.uclcg` file.
 In the end, hand in that file via Moodle.
 The filename should not contain your name.
+- You should not have to change any other parts than the `#ifdef` statements.
+Please refrain from changing constants like background color, primitive position, etc., as this will make it harder to verify the correctness of your submissions.